NethServer/ns8-docs/install.rst

 Choose :guilabel:`Create cluster` and follow the procedure to create a new single-node cluster.

-For security reasons, the admin password must be changed immediately if it is still at the default value.
+For security reasons, change the admin password immediately if it is still set to the default value.

-Ensure the node Fully Qualified Domain Name (FQDN) is correct, and respects the :ref:`DNS requirements <dns-reqs>`.
+Ensure the node's Fully Qualified Domain Name (FQDN) is correct and meets the :ref:`DNS requirements <dns-reqs>`.

-Even if running on a single node, the system will setup a Virtual Private Network (VPN) for the cluster.
-With the VPN in place, you will be able to add more nodes in the future.
-The proposed default values should be good for most environments, anyway make sure ``VPN network (CIDR)`` does not conflict with your existing network environment, because it cannot be changed once it has been set.
+Even if running on a single node, the system will set up a Virtual Private Network (VPN) for the cluster.
+This VPN setup will allow you to add more nodes in the future.
+The proposed default values should be suitable for most environments, as it theoretically accommodates up to 254 cluster nodes.
+However, ensure that the ``VPN network (CIDR)`` does not conflict with your existing network environment, as it cannot be changed once set.

-Finally, click on :guilabel:`Create cluster` button.
+Finally, click the :guilabel:`Create cluster` button.
 Your NS8 is now ready.

-A new cluster has assigned the default name ``NethServer 8``.
+By default, the new cluster is named ``NethServer 8``.
 If you wish to change it:

-* go to the ``Settings`` page and click on the ``Cluster`` card
+* Go to the ``Settings`` page and click on the ``Cluster`` card.
-* enter a name inside the ``Cluster label`` field
+* Enter a new name in the ``Cluster label`` field.
-* click the :guilabel:`Save settings` button
+* Click the :guilabel:`Save settings` button.

-Now sure where to go from here?
+Not sure where to go from here?
+You can:

-You can install a :ref:`LDAP <openldap-section>` or :ref:`Active Directory <active_directory-section>` user domain, read an introduction about :ref:`modules <modules-section>`, take a look at :ref:`system logs <loki-section>`, add :ref:`new nodes <cluster-section>`, or setup a :ref:`metric dashboard <metrics-section>`.
+* Install an :ref:`LDAP <openldap-section>` or :ref:`Active Directory
+  <active_directory-section>` user domain.
+* Read an introduction about :ref:`NS8 applications <modules-section>`.
+* Take a look at :ref:`system logs <loki-section>`.
+* Add :ref:`new nodes <cluster-section>`.
+* Set up a :ref:`metric dashboard <metrics-section>`.

 Uninstall
 =========